junosuarez/cascadia/slides.md

 <img src="deicaza.jpg" />

 // additionally, I had a gut reaction of "OSS washing" surrounding the launch of TypeScript.
 Certainly compared to some of Microsoft's other OSS efforts, notably by the Azure team, the open sourcing of TypeScript felt a little tone-deaf.
 But the licensing checks out - the spec is freely licensed, and the compiler and services (implemented in TypeScript) are Apache 2 licensed.

+## WTFScript?
+- Codeplex?
+Come to where the devs are
+- Lack of documentation
+-
+// if MS cares about Open Source adoption of TypeScript, they'll have to make more of an effort to build a community around the project - including coming to devs where they are.
+IRC, Github, Twitter, etc. I'm glad to see them participating in third-party forums such as Stack Overflow.
+It's a start, and I hope they'll come over to GitHub, since it's home to the best JavaScript community in the world.
+// Two more quick WTFs: lack of documentation.
+There is no actual reference-style documentation of the language features available on typescriptlang.org - just tutorials and the formal language spec.
+While the spec is awesome, it's only available in .doc and .pdf - not html, and not hyperlinkable.
+WTF?
+// Lastly, there aren't yet any implementations of the type of awesome tooling that TypeScript promises to provide in any environments outside of VisualStudio.
+How many here use Mac or Linux as your regular development OS?
+(Expect just about everyone) Okay, this is why MS needs to invest in tooling for us

+## TypeScript crash course
+## TypeScript is just JavaScript

+- `s/\.js/\.ts/` -> your project is now a valid TypeScript project.

+## `npm install -g typescript`
+- get typescript
+- the typescript compiler: tsc
+- let's do some stuff
+// as you can see, this output looks oddly similar to our input
+// with -c we can even emit comments
+// So, TypeScript _is_ JavaScript.
+A strict superset.
+Even the syntax highlighting works, more or less
+// we can immediately run our stuff from the console by adding an -e flag

+## ES6 sugar NOW!
+- light weight lambdas (arrow functions, lexically scoped `this`)
+- ...rest parameters
+- class keyword

+// lambdas are a huge win.
+// rest parameters (no spread yet)
+// classes - meh, but it's coming in ES6, and the TypeScript team has expressed their intention to follow the ES6 spec as it changes.
+I won't cover it here a whole lot.
+The best defense I've heard is that if you're going to be doing this in your code anyway, you may as well have a "one true way" to do it, rather than mixing various techniques for approximating classical OO inheritance.
+// modules - this is great, because you can write future-proof code following the proposed ES6 module syntax, and the tsc will spit out CommonJS or AMD style modules so you can use it now in ES5 or ES3 environments.